doctrine/orm/UPGRADE.md

 ## BC Break: Removed ``quoted`` index from table, field and sequence mappings

-All conversions are now being called, always.
-Implement your own ``Doctrine\ORM\Mapping\QuoteStrategy`` to manipulate to your custom desired behavior.
+Quoting is now always called.
+Implement your own ``Doctrine\ORM\Mapping\NamingStrategy`` to manipulate your schema, tables and column names to your custom desired naming convention.

 ## BC Break: Removed ``ClassMetadata::$fieldMappings[$fieldName]['requireSQLConversion']``